 Contact: 201-963-5518 or stpauljerseycity@gmail.com

-Family Promise is a nonprofit providing temporary shelter to homeless families in the community, with a focus on finding host congregations which keep the entire family together.
-They are looking for diapers, soap, shampoo, feminine products, toothpaste, toothbrushes, paper, pens, games, toys, towels, bottles, formula, baby food, coats, hats, gloves, scarves, backpacks, folders, notebooks, pencils, cleaning supplies, books, folding chairs, and non-perishable food items {cereal, soup, snacks, etc.}.
+Family Promise is a nonprofit providing temporary shelter to homeless families in the community, with a focus on finding host congregations that keep the entire family together.
+The organization is looking for school supplies, diapers, and gift cards for ShopRite and Walmart.

 Contact: 201-448-1839 or familypromisehudsonco@gmail.com

 Hope House is a 45-day emergency shelter for women and their children.
-They serve 17 families at a time with three daily meals, clothing, transportation as needed, and case management services.
+The organization serves 17 families at a time with three daily meals, clothing, transportation as needed, and case management services.

 Contact: 201-420-1070

-Goodwill NYNJ uses funds generated in their retail stores and donation centers to empower individuals with disabilities and other barriers to employment to gain independence through the power of work.
-They accept donations of gently used goods, such as clothing, shoes, jewelry, accessories, handbags, luggage, and household goods.
+Goodwill NYNJ uses funds generated in its retail stores and donation centers to empower individuals with disabilities and other barriers to employment to gain independence through the power of work.
+The organization accepts donations of gently used goods, such as clothing, shoes, jewelry, accessories, handbags, luggage, and household goods.

-What they accept: Gently used clothing, accessories, household goods
+What is accepted: Gently used clothing, accessories, household goods

 Drop off details: Store hours Monday – Saturday 10:00AM-8:00PM, Sunday 10:00AM-7:00PM